 The suggestion looks good.
 All of the users in the suggestion look like the same person and the target user is fine.
 This should be most of the time.

 The suggestion is junk.
-The suggestion has many different humans on the right side.
+The suggestion has many different users on the right side.
 This should be rare.

 The suggestion is mostly good.